frankburgs/main/notes/notes_network.md

 # Notes x1!
-- Domain name system (DNS) : Phonebook of the internet, DNS cache is a record of all the queries made to a DNS server by a browser.
 - Interfaces need IP addresses, subnets, security groups, ACL's, VLAN's, VPC's, & VPN's.
 - Firewalls, load balancers, gateways, and traffic analyzers can be virtualized.